ddlfcloud/nfs-prober/README.md

 -  Q: I'm getting the error err="operation not permitted", I have to use sudo or docker --privileged=true flag, this seems dangerous.
 -  A: Yes it can be, but you have to mount the NFS instance and you need root privileges to do that.
 Don't run this prober on a machine that has a public IP.

+- Q: Won't NFS cache the test files in some way since you're writing and reading to the same directory with the same file names ?
+- A: Every iteration of the prober reads random bytes from the "crypto/rand" library and writes them to the NFS, so every file is different each time.

 -  Q: I don't like this or there's something wrong.
 -  A: Submit an issue or a PR or simply fork the repo.